 - The Knight of Swords – reflects bravery, confrontation, and accomplishment.

 - The Knight of Wands – reflects adventure and the need to shake things up a bit!

-Finally, let’s take a look at the Pages of the deck.
+Finally, let’s take a look at the Tarot Pages.
 These cards have youthful energy, full of curiosity and excitement.
 They are seeing the world through child-like eyes, experimenting with life, and discovering what is around them.

 They also are linked to messages, so might mean that news is coming your way!

 Let’s apply what we know about the suits to the Pages.

 - The Page of Cups – represents idealism and the need to connect with your inner child.
 It may also predict love news.